A temporary getaway - three monasteries in Austria

 Treatments according to Traditional European Medicine

-The sisters work in the health resort.
-They administer fonts and help with the Kneipp courses.
+The sisters work in the spa.
+They administer showers and help with the Kneipp treatments.
 They also look after the herb garden.

-Both houses offer traditional European medicine (TEM) treatments.
-These begin with the movements of Wyda, a kind of Celtic Yoga.
-This has already been practiced by the Druids.
-It is practiced by tradition in Irish families to this day.
+Both houses offer treatments based on Traditional European Medicine (TEM).
+These begin, for example, with the movements of Wyda, a type of Celtic yoga.
+This was already practiced by the Druids.
+It is still practiced in Irish families today through tradition.
 Other sources of this treatment approach are the Greeks.
-The Hippocrates' 4 juices doctrine flows in as well as the monastery medicine of Hildegard von Bingen with cupping, bloodletting and herbal remedies of the bath and herbal women of their time.
-Other influences come from Paracelsus with his doctrine of signatures, Rudolf Steiner and pastor Sebastian Kneipp, who with his 5 pillars of life, water, exercise, nutrition and our medicinal herbs provides the basis for traditional European medicine.
+Hippocrates' four-humor theory is just as important as Hildegard von Bingen's monastery medicine with cupping, bloodletting and herbal remedies from the barbers and herbalists of her time.
+Other influences come from Paracelsus with his signature theory, Rudolf Steiner and Pastor Sebastian Kneipp, who with his 5 pillars of life, water, exercise, nutrition and our medicinal herbs provides the basis for traditional European medicine.

 Holistic treatment in TEM

-Treatment according to traditional European medicine is about the treatment of the whole, not of symptoms.
-TEM tries to restore the balance between the four humors sanguis, phlegma, cholé and melancholé.
-First, the archetype of each guest is determined.
-Is he a sanguine, phlegmatic, choleric or melancholic?
+Treatment according to Traditional European Medicine is about treating the whole, not the symptoms.
+TEM tries to restore the balance between the four body fluids sanguis, phlegma, cholé and melancholé.
+To do this, the archetype of each guest is first determined.
+Is he sanguine, phlegmatic, choleric or melancholic?
 Or - even better - a mixed type?

 Bad Mühllacken - Heusack - three monasteries